starlit-nox/reading-notes/201/Class01/classnotes_01.md

 - Background colors, fonts, laying out content in multiple columns

 **JavaScript:** scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else
-- Images, music, videos, word couments, and PDFs
+- Images, music, videos, word documents, and PDFs

 ## Things I want to know more about